slint-ui/slint/api/cpp/README.md

 ### Building from Sources

-The recommended and most flexible way to use the C++ API is to build SixtyFPS from sources.
+The recommended and most flexible way to use the C++ API is to build Slint from sources.

 First you need to install the prerequisites: